chodyo/hafenhause/README.md

 #### Bedtime

-1. CREATE: `/Bedtime/name`
+1. CREATE: `POST /Bedtime/:name`

 Creates a person with the default bedtime.

-2. READ: `/Bedtime/[name]`
+2. READ: `GET /Bedtime/?name=:name`

-Gets the requested person's bedtimes, or all bedtimes if no name is requested.
+Gets the requested person's bedtimes, or all bedtimes if no name is specified.

 ``` json
 // response